fortesl/thestore/README.md

 The source code can be found in the 'thestore/src' folder.
 Start a web server in development mode with the command:
 <b>grunt serve</b>

 Any changes made to source code will immediately reload on the web browser.
-JavaScript changes are automatically validated by jshint.
+JavaScript changes are automatically validated with jshint.

 To create a 'build' folder and run the app with optimized resources ready for publishing, run the following command from the 'thestore' folder:
 <b>grunt</b>